 The Göttingen Campus Council is the key decision-making board committed to the development of the Göttingen Campus.
 It consists of eight members from the University and eight members from the non-university research institutions.
 The DPZ is connected with the GAU and the non-university institutes through the GCC.

-The Göttingen Graduate School for Neurosciences, Biophysics, and Molecular Biosciences (GGNB) was founded in 2007.
+The Göttingen Graduate Center for Neurosciences, Biophysics, and Molecular Biosciences (GGNB) was founded in 2007.
 The school is a joint enterprise between four faculties of the University of Göttingen (Biology, Chemistry, Medicine, Physics), the Max Planck Institutes for Biophysical Chemistry (MPI-bpc), Experimental Medicine (MPI-em), and Dynamics and Self Organization (MPI-ds), and the German Primate Center (DPZ).
 The section Neurosciences of the DPZ is strongly involved in the PhD programs "Systems Neuroscience", "Theoretical and Computational Neuroscience" (BCCN) and "Sensory and Motor Neuroscience" (UMG).

 The CNMPB is one of six DFG Research Centers funded by the German Research Foundation ("Deutsche Forschungsgemeinschaft", DFG) to concentrate scientific expertise in innovative research fields.
 The central aim of the CMPB is to conduct a detailed analysis of the molecular processes and interactions of nerve cells with the long term goal to develop and improve therapies for psychiatric, neurological and neurodegenerative disorders.
 The DPZ is strongly involved in the cluster "Nanoscale Microscopy and Molecular Physiology of the Brain" of the CNMPB.